-I completed my degree in Psychology at the University of York (UK) in 2004, where I studied the effect of music on computer game performance.
-I then gained an MA in the Psychology of Music at the University of Sheffield where I investigated music and driving behaviour, and music memory.
+BACKSTORY: I completed my psychology degree at the University of York (UK) where I studied the effect of music in computer games.
+I gained a Psychology of Music MA at the University of Sheffield where I investigated music and driving behaviour, and music memory.

 In 2004 I was awarded a University of York PhD Studentship to study musical memory and the impacts of expertise, with supervision from Profs.
 Alan Baddeley and Graham Hitch.
 After my PhD I won an ESRC Fellowship at Goldsmiths, University of London where I studied memory function in congenital amusia (tone deafness).

 I spent 2011 – 2013 working as a lecturer, researcher and course director on the MSc in Music, Mind and Brain at Goldsmiths, including as a Leverhulme Associate on an earworm project (tunes that get stuck in the head).

 From 2013-2014 I was Visiting Professor of Performance Science at the Hochschule Luzern (Switzerland).
 Luzern is beautiful and it was a pleasure to work among the fine researchers at the Hochschule Luzern – Musik.
 Through to 2021 we worked on a Swiss National Science Foundation grant, looking at the role of critical review in the modern classical music market.